meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

     * The Life-Changing Manga of Tidying Up: A Magical Story. by Marie Kondo and Yuka Uramoto, trans. from the Japanese by Cathy Hirano
     * Visitation by Jenny Erpenbeck, Susan Bernofsky (Translator)

   11. **A book of manga**
     * The Life-Changing Manga of Tidying Up: A Magical Story. by Marie Kondo and Yuka Uramoto, trans. from the Japanese by Cathy Hirano
     * Library Wars by Hiro Arikawa
-    * Red: A Haida Manda by Michael Nicoll Yahgulanaas
+    * ✔ Red: A Haida Manga by Michael Nicoll Yahgulanaas

   12. **A book in which an animal or inanimate object is a point-of-view character**
     * The Overstory by Richard Powers